ELIASyASSER/eymRealEstate/readme.md

 now back home copy your cloudname and upload preset the name you write

-i use `scss` for styling for state management i use `context api` it is pretty simple
+i use `scss` for styling for state management i use `context api` with useReducer it is pretty simple

 for maps i use `react-leaflet`